Circularity and waste Banner

 We’re continuing to strengthen protections for workers across our supply chains, from farming communities to fishing vessels.
 Through partnerships, research and initiatives, we’re tackling issues like recruitment fees, discrimination and worker education, while celebrating 20 years of impact through the Waitrose Foundation.

-We’ve updated our circular design target to reflect learnings from our initial circular design collection.
-Our new target is that 70% of own-brand products will meet our circular design criteria by 2030.
-This change brings into scope more product lines, reflecting our increased ambition in this area.
-Since then, we have trained over 100 Partners in product development teams to understand how best to implement our circular design principles.
+Our target is that 70% of own-brand products will meet our circular design criteria by 2030.
+We have already trained over 100 Partners in product development teams to understand how to best implement our circular design principles, and we continue to upskill and track progress.

 indigenous guardianship